 Stories, fairytales, TV shows, and movies have often taught us as children to just “follow our heart”.
-In this video, Michael Kelley argues that that is terrible advice and that the Bible actually preaches a much different message.
+In this video, Vice President of Church Ministries for LifeWay, Michael Kelley, argues that that is terrible advice and that the Bible actually preaches a much different message.

 The entire video is above, and the complete transcript is below.